-Dead fish, stored on ice, are not acceptable for Gyrodactylus examination, even if the fish are kept separately in plastic bags, etc. The parasites soon die if not covered in water, and as these parasites do not have an exoskeleton, dead parasites disintegrate quickly.
+Dead fish, stored on ice, are not acceptable for Gyrodactylus examination, even if the fish are kept separately in plastic bags, etc. The parasites quickly die if not covered in water, and as these parasites do not have an exoskeleton, dead parasites disintegrate quickly.
 If such dead fish are rinsed in water, Gyrodactylus specimens may be found in the sediment.
 However, if specimens are not found in the sediment, it cannot be concluded that the fish were uninfected.
+Formaldehyde-fixed Gyrodactylus specimens are difficult to identify morphologically and are unsuitable for DNA analysis.